 On the evening before Holi, people gather wood and flammable items from wherever they can and assemble them in one place.
 Earlier Vedic mantras were chanted before lighting the pyre.

 Ingredients used in Havans were tossed into the fire.
-Nowadays grains like Bajra (Millet) and Jowar (Sorghum) are used.
-People walk around the fire tossing in handfuls of Jowar.
+Nowadays, grains like Bajra (Millet) and Jowar (Sorghum) are used.
+People walk around the fire, tossing in handfuls of Jowar.

 The ritual is done during Pradosh Kaal which starts after sunset and while the Purnima (Full Moon) Tithi (Lunar Calendar Date) has started.

-Holika Dahan around the World
+Holika Dahan Around The World

 The ritual of Holika Dahan is observed faithfully.
 Among the places outside India where this is done include the USA, UK, Australia, Canada, Guyana, Mauritius, Nepal, South Africa, Fiji, Trinidad and Tobago, Surinam, Singapore and more.